Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 - Providing a professional closing and your contact details

-Here’s an example of how to write a resume
+Here is an example of a resume letter:

-Dear [Hiring Manager’s Name],
+Dear [Hiring Manager’s Name]

-I am writing to express my desire to be considered for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name].
-I am highly skilled and experienced individual in [Your profession] I am convinced that I would be the perfect candidate for this job.
+I am writing to let you know of my enthusiasm for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name[Company Name].
+As a highly skilled and experienced person in your field I am convinced that I would be an ideal candidate for this position.

 I thank you for considering my application.
-I am looking forward to getting in touch with you.
+I am looking forward to hearing from you.

 Sincerely,